WHY GRASS FED BEEF

 1. Grass-fed beef is naturally leaner than grain-fed beef.

-This translates to a much lower intake of calories, specially if measured over a long period of time such as a year.
-Cattle was not designed to eat grains but over time the drive for profit has meant that farmers have turned to grain to feed up their cattle faster.
-Unfortunately this translates to grain-fed cattle having a much higher quantity of fat, which is of a very poor quality (saturated fat).
+This translates to a much lower intake of calories, especially if measured over a long period of time such as a year.
+Cattle was not designed to eat grains, but over time the drive for profit has meant that farmers have turned to grain to feed up their cattle faster.
+Unfortunately, this translates to grain-fed cattle having a much higher quantity of fat, which is of an extremely poor quality (saturated fat).
 Grass-fed cattle have a much lower quantity of fat throughout the meat.